How to Turn Off Ring Camera Recording

 8. Tap Save in the top right corner.

-Once the modes are set up how you want, you can easily switch them using the Ring app control center on the Dashboard page.
+Once the modes are set up how you want, you can easily switch them using the Ring app Control Center on the Dashboard page.
 All three modes are shown as large buttons at the top of the screen, with quick links to other device controls below, followed by snapshots from each of your Ring cameras.

 Screenshot of the Ring app showing the Modes settings option.